Sina-Mohammadi/SFUDA-CropMapping/README.md

 - *backbone_network*: You can select either 'CNN', 'Transformer', or 'LSTM'.

 - *source_site*: You can select either 'A','B',or 'C'.
+Please note that Sites A, B, and C correspond to Sites IA, MO, and MS in the paper, respectively.

 - *source_year*: You can select either '2019','2020',or '2021'.